frederikstroem/2022-Big-Data-Semester-Project/speech-interface/README.md

 ## Quick-start
 1. Download model by running `./download_and_verify_model.sh`.
 2. Install python requirements by running `pip install -r requirements.txt`.
+3. Connect to the server cluster at SDU.
-3. Run `python src` to start the CLI.
+4. Run `python src` to start the CLI.
-4. Say `help` to get a list of speech commands.
+5. Say `help` to get a list of speech commands.

 ## Speech tech used
 - "Coqui, a startup providing open speech tech for everyone 🐸" https://coqui.ai